KumarP-India/ILC/README-1.md

 If all gone good.
 Then upload the ./Programs/ILC/Main-Program/ILC.
 Change the Time acaroding to your schdule.
 Use Comments as help!

+Please Cheack other Documents as referance & I also include my 3-D model!

 # Proof

 ![My Build-1](https://github.com/Uniquely-Rare/ILC/Pic/1.jpg)